sensinttest/sensinttest.github.io/README.md

 ## Content

+Data for this website is stored using [YAML](https://www.tutorialspoint.com/yaml/yaml_quick_guide.htm).

-Most of the content can be modified by changing the values in **.yaml* data files in *_data* folder.
+Most of the content can be modified by changing the values in corresponding files in *_data* folder.
 Unless you wish to also update other aspects of the website, editing those files should fit your basic needs.

 ## CSS

 The theme is built on top of [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/).

-Custom styles are defined in *assets/scss/_sensint* directory.
+Other custom styles are defined in *assets/scss/_sensint* directory.

 Edit *_variables.scss* if you wish to modify colors or fonts.
-Edit existing style rules in *_style.scss*.
+Modify existing style rules in *_style.scss*.
 Add your own custom styles in *_custom.scss*.

 ## HTML Templates

+[Liquid](https://shopify.github.io/liquid/basics/introduction/) syntax is used to fetch and arrange the content inside the pages, check the documentation if you're not sure about how to use it.

 Each HTML page extends one of the layouts stored in *_layouts* directory.
-Additionally, reusable html components are stored in *_includes* directory.
+Additionally, reusable html components can be found in *_includes* directory.
-[Liquid syntax](https://shopify.github.io/liquid/basics/introduction/) is used to fetch and arrange the content on the page, check the documentation if you're not sure about how to use it.

 ## Development